onjin/runenv/README.md

 ## Usage

-Fist you have to create `.env` (this is the default name, you can use any name and have multiple environment files in projects) file in your project.
+First you have to create `.env` (this is the default name, you can use any name and have multiple environment files in projects) file in your project.

 **Example `.env` file:**